PalaeoClimateModellingUK/paleoclimate_HadGEM3_UoB/Paleo_suites_setup/step.3.1_GAL9_AMIP_experiment.md

 ## start-point suite on MONSOON3: u-dr521 and  u-cn480
-u-dr521 is a GAL9 suite on the internal platform of Meo Office.
+u-dr521 is a GAL9 suite on the internal platform of Met Office.
 Take this as a start point, I copy it as **u-dy179**.
 There is some necessary modification on the configuration to make it runnable on MONSOON3.

 ### Testing fails